bmj1988/AA-API-PROJECT/README.md

 ![db-schema](<backend/AA API PROJECT (4).png>)

 ## Introduction
-  Mortar is a fullstack project designed to reproduce the functionality of popular rental platform AirBnB.
+  Mortar is a fullstack project designed to reproduce the functionality of popular online rental platform AirBnB.
 This project provides functionality for Users to:

   1) Create, Read, Update, and Delete rental properties hereafter referred to as 'Spots',